StainlessDev/Rcon-bot/README.md

-# Rcon-bot
+# Minecraft rcon discord bot

- Node.js Bot for Minecraft Rcon
+Allows players to whitelist themselves from discord using /whitelist [username]